-1. Keep on top of the latest threatsCybercrime is a rapidly evolving area, and what may have been adequate internet cyber security a year ago may not be enough in 2019.
+1. Keep on top of recent threatsCybercrime is a rapidly evolving area, and what may have been adequate internet cyber security a year ago may not be enough in 2019.
 IT decision makers should keep up to date with the latest developments and all employees should be made aware of how to spot and avoid potential dangers.

-5. Carry out due diligence checksIf you work closely with other businesses or you're planning to acquire business assets, it's important to carry out corporate due diligence checks to identify any possible risks in the target company that could impact on your organisation.
+5. Due diligence checksThose who work closely with other businesses or plan to acquire business assets, should carry out corporate due diligence checks to identify possible risks in the target company that could impact your organisation.

-To find out more about how IFW Global investigators can help you or your business, click the image below to download our free eBook: 'Online Investment Fraud.'
+To find out more about how IFW Global investigators can help you or your business, click the image below to download our free eBook 'Online Investment Fraud.'